Sensitive Data Desktop for secondary use of health and social data

 After your data permit expires, you will no longer have access to your virtual Desktop.
 To continue working with the same project, you need to send an amendment application to Findata.
 Otherwise, make sure to request to export all your results before the validity period of your data permit ends.
 The expired project and all the data will be deleted after 90 days according to CSC's data retention policy.

 When you are processing secondary use data from public registries, access to SD Desktop is managed by CSC.
-To start using audited SD Desktop service, you need to:
+To start using SD Desktop for seconday use, you need to:

 - request a CSC project from firstname.lastname@example.org (subject: Sensitive Data) and attach a copy of your data permit (see more instructions below);